$12M Roman Catholic church going up in South Summerlin

 Francis Card.
 George

+Help support Fr.
+Z’s Gospel of Life work at no cost to you.
 Do you need a Real Estate Agent?
 Calling these people is the FIRST thing you should do!

 They find you a pro-life agent in your area who commits to giving a portion of the fee to a pro-life group!